Jorge Taiana: National Senator

 In the 2017 legislative election, Fernández de Kirchner announced her candidacy to the Argentine Senate in Buenos Aires Province as part of Unidad Ciudadana, and Taiana was announced as the second candidate in the list.
 The Fernández de Kirchner–Taiana ticket came second in the general election, with 37.31% of the vote.
 In the electoral system for the upper house, this meant that only Fernández de Kirchner was elected as the senator for the minority.
 Following the 2019 general election, however, in which Fernández de Kirchner was elected vice president alongside Alberto Fernández, her seat in the Senate was left vacant, and Taiana was sworn into office in her stead on 27 November 2019.

 Defense Minister

 On 9 August 2021, Cabinet Chief Santiago Cafiero confirmed Taiana would be the next Minister of Defense of Argentina, in replacement of Agustín Rossi, who resigned to focus on his campaign to the Senate in the 2021 legislative election.
 Taiana was one of two ministerial replacements ahead of the 2021 election, alongside Juan Zabaleta, who replaced Daniel Arroyo as Minister of Social Development.
 His vacancy in the Senate was filled by Juliana Di Tullio.

+Chamber of Deputies

+In August 2025, Taiana was confirmed as a Unión por la Patria in Buenos Aires Province candidate for the Chamber of Deputies.
+He led the list that came together from an agreement among ex president Cristina Fernández de Kirchner, and current Buenos Aires province governor Axel Kicillof.
+In the October elections he came second to the government's candidate, Diego Santilli and the peronist coalition got only one seat representing the Buenos Aires province.